fen-lowcode/My-Notes/Computer Science/Computer Systems/System Hardware and Internals/Hardware/Processor.md

 ---

-**The processor reads the instruction from [[Main Memory]] pointed at by the [[program counter]] (PC), interprets the bits in the instruction, performs some simple operation dictated by the instruction, and then updates the PC to point to the next instruction**, which may or may not be contiguous in memory to the instruction that was just executed.
+**The processor reads the instruction from [[Main Memory]] pointed at by the [[Program counter]] (PC), interprets the bits in the instruction, performs some simple operation dictated by the instruction, and then updates the PC to point to the next instruction**, which may or may not be contiguous in memory to the instruction that was just executed.

 There are only few of these simple operations, and they revolve around the ***[[Main Memory]]***, ***[[Register File]]***, and the ***[[Arithmetic/Logic Unit]]*** **( ALU )**.